ksarkies/XBee-Acquisition/XBee-node-test-pc/README.md

 ***ADAPTATION TO OTHER TEST CODE***
 -----------------------------------

-The following files may be used as a wrapper for other code tests with appropriate adaption of the .pro and mainprog.cpp files:
+The following files may be used as the environment emulator for other code tests with appropriate adaption of the .pro and mainprog.cpp files:

 * xbee-node-test-main.cpp
 * xbee-node-test.cpp